mhardcastle/pysynch/README.md

 for some basic functions (synchro, see below). pysynch depends on the integration routines in the GNU Scientific Library (GSL) and synchro depends on numpy and (indirectly) on astropy as well.
-Building these modules is only tested on Linux but may work on Macs.
+Building these modules has been mostly tested on Linux but it reportedly also works on Macs if GSL is installed (e.g. through brew).

 ## installation